Trade Execution Flow as the Underlying Source of Market Dynamics: Introduction

 This paper is accompanied by a software which \href{http://www.ioffe.ru/LNEPS/malyshkin/code_polynomials_quadratures.zip}{is available} from Ref. \cite{polynomialcode}; all references to code in the paper correspond to this software.
 A detailed description of its usage is provided in Appendix \ref{SoftwareDescription}.
+All the exchange data used in this paper is available for download from the links in \cite{FinancialData}; also, see the exchange sites \cite{itchfeed,NYSEtaq} for more recent data.